10 reasons to visit Mexico

 Easy to Access.
 Flying into Cancun from most destinations is generally painless because it’s a hub, where you can then take off and travel to lots of beaches in Mexico: Riviera Cancun, Riviera Maya, Playa del Carmen and Tulum are the big areas to hit.

 However, just a simple walk down the beach, barefoot on the sand, with the mountains in the distance is magical.
-If you want to go the heart of the country, fly into Mexico City.
-From there, you can travel a half hour to Tepotzotlan, where you can see an 18th century aqueduct, Xalpa.
+If you want to go to the heart of the country, fly into Mexico City.
+From there, you can travel a half hour to Tepotzotlan, where you can see an 18th-century aqueduct, Xalpa.
 For history and museum hounds, Toluca is your destination.

 Mystical Mayan culture.
 Chichen Itza, Tulum and Coba are the three Mayan ruins that get the most air time, but there are more sites you can explore.

 Cool Cenotes.
-Pronounced “cey-NO-tays,” these funky geological formations found in Mexico are the result of the collapse of limestone bedrock that exposes groundwater underneath.
+These funky geological formations found in Mexico are the result of the collapse of limestone bedrock that exposes groundwater underneath.
 They were also used by ancient Mayans for sacrificial offerings.

 Beguiling Beaches.
 There just so many – and on both the Yucatan Peninsula and the Pacific side.
 Once you land in Cancun, you can head to (of course) the beach in Cancun in the Hotel Zone, then make your way down the peninsula and hit the sugar sands of Riviera Cancun, Riviera Maya, Playa del Carmen, Isla Mujeres, Cozumel and the beach at Tulum.